 After the market crash in 2007, interest rates were extremely volatile and mortgage bonds were becoming far less appetizing for investors.
 The original Home in 5 down payment assistance program was a bond driven program, so it was ultimately gone with the wind… with so many other home buyer options.

-Now called Home in 5 Advantage, here are the highlights:
+Now called the Home in 5 Advantage, here are the highlights:

 - 5% down payment assistance.
 Assistance is calculated as 5% of the initial principal balance of mortgage loan.

 - 30 year Fixed Rate Home Loan.
 Interest Rate (set by IDA) currently 3.875% **The interest rate may change periodically to stay competitive with the market**

 - This is a grant, so no repayment is required.

 - Eligible loan types: FHA, VA, or USDA-Rural

 - Maximum of 45% debt to income ratio

 - There is no First Time Homebuyer Requirement